RF Capacitance vs RF Admittance Level Sensor

 By Megha Parolkar on March 22, 2019

-The capacitance is formed between the level sensing probe and the metallic wall of the vessel which act as two electrodes, and the application media acts as a dielectric medium when sensor is introduced in the vessel.
-These electrodes are separated by an insulator by suitable media like soild, liquid etc. known as dielectric medium.
-The dielectric is the main factor in capacitance principle as it's value will be influenced by temperature, moisture content etc. of operating material.
+Capacitance is formed between the level sensing probe and metallic wall of the vessel which act as two electrodes, and the application media acts as a dielectric medium when the sensor is introduced into the vessel.
+These electrodes are separated by an insulator by suitable media like solid and liquid known as a dielectric medium.
+The dielectric is the main factor in the capacitance principle as its value will be influenced by temperature and moisture content of operating material.
 These factors should be taken into account while designing the probe.

-When level of process material rises the value of dielectric changes which results change in value of capacitance between level sensing probe and the vessel wall.
-This change can be detected and measured by Radio Frequency technique.
-These RF signals are interpret by evaluation unit and it convert these signals into a relay output signals.
+When the level of process material rises, the value of dielectric changes which results in change in the value of capacitance between the level sensing probe and the vessel wall.
+This change can be detected and measured by the Radio Frequency technique.
+These RF signals are interpreted by the evaluation unit and it converts these signals into a relay output signals.
 RF current flowing in the capacitor helps the electronics detect the presence of application media.

 The design of the probe comprises of sense rod and grounding part.
-The probe can be made of stainless steel which resist stains and corrosion and gives a rigid support to the level sensor.
-The design of the probe can be vary with tank type and application media.
-The probe design for various tank type and materials are given below
+The probe can be made of stainless steel which resists stains and corrosion and gives rigid support to the level sensor.
+The design of the probe can be varied with tank type and application media.
+The probe design for various tank types and materials are given below:

 |Product Type||Level Switch||Level Transmitter||Level Transmitter||Level transmitter||Level Transmitter|